gipplab/Taxonomy-of-Mathematical-Plagiarism/README.md

-# Taxonmy-of-Math-obfuscation-types
+# Taxonomy of Mathematical Plagiarism

-Determining types of obfuscation obtained in math reuse cases
+Determining types of obfuscation found in math reuse cases

 ## Dataset

-Annoated cases are present in the folder "Annotated cases"
+Annoated cases are present in the folder "data/" in the file: annotations_withIDs More inormation on the dataset and accompanying files can be found in "data/"

 ## Experiments

 We evaluated 4 state of the art algorithms on newly created obfuscation types.
-Corresponding code is present in "experiments" folder
+Corresponding code is present in "code/experiments" folder

 ## License